 CCNT2 (Cyclin T2) is a Protein Coding gene.
-Diseases associated with CCNT2 include Human Immunodeficiency Virus Type 1.
-Among its related pathways are Regulation of TP53 Activity and HIV Life Cycle.
+Diseases associated with CCNT2 include Human Immunodeficiency Virus Type 1 and Breast Cancer.
+Among its related pathways are Formation of HIV-1 elongation complex containing HIV-1 Tat and HIV Life Cycle.
 Gene Ontology (GO) annotations related to this gene include protein kinase binding.
 An important paralog of this gene is CCNT1.

 UniProtKB/Swiss-Prot Summary for CCNT2 Gene

 Regulatory subunit of the cyclin-dependent kinase pair (CDK9/cyclin T) complex, also called positive transcription elongation factor B (P-TEFB), which is proposed to facilitate the transition from abortive to production elongation by phosphorylating the CTD (carboxy-terminal domain) of the large subunit of RNA polymerase II (RNAP II) (PubMed:9499409, PubMed:15563843).
 The activity of this complex is regulated by binding with 7SK snRNA (PubMed:11713533).
 Plays a role during muscle differentiation; P-TEFB complex interacts with MYOD1; this tripartite complex promotes the transcriptional activity of MYOD1 through its CDK9-mediated phosphorylation and binds the chromatin of promoters and enhancers of muscle-specific genes; this event correlates with hyperphosphorylation of the CTD domain of RNA pol II (By similarity).
 In addition, enhances MYOD1-dependent transcription through interaction with PKN1 (PubMed:16331689).
 Involved in early embryo development (By similarity).